01 of 03

 A Look at Figurines, and both Toby and Character Mugs and Jugs

-Way back in 1893, a clever fellow called Charles Noke tried his hand at modeling several large display vases and figurines for Royal Doulton to be shown at the Columbian Exposition in Chicago that same year.
+Way back in 1893, Charles Noke tried his hand at modeling several large display vases and figurines for Royal Doulton to be shown at the Columbian Exposition in Chicago that same year.
 Many of these first figurines depicted court jesters in a variety of poses and were decorated primarily in pink and green.
-These were exhibition items and never went into commercial production, few surface for resale today, according to the late Ralph Kovel and his wife Terry in the Illustrated Price Guide to Royal Doulton.
+These were exhibition items and never went into commercial production according to the late Ralph Kovel and his wife Terry in the Illustrated Price Guide to Royal Doulton.

 Royal Doulton Figurines